kamleshkarki/DataVisulization/README.md

 # DataVisulization
-To creating and summarizing the data report.
+To creating and summarizing the data report using pandas.